inspektor-gadget/inspektor-gadget/docs/guides/top/file.md

 ---
-title: 'The "filetop" gadget'
+title: 'The "top file" gadget'
 weight: 10
 ---

-filetop shows reads and writes by file, with container details.
+`top file` shows reads and writes by file, with container details.

 This guide will deploy an example workload that perform some disk I/O activity to show how to use filetop.